 “You will often find a small tray of fennel seeds on the way out of an Indian restaurant: a small pinch of these seeds quickly relieves gas and bloating,” says Masé.
 If you suffer from chronic bloating, consider using the bulb—its oils help relieve flatulence (TMI?) “better than almost any other food.”
-Grate or slice it, and eat it raw or roasted (try this couscous and roasted fennel salad.)
+Grate or slice it, and eat it raw or roasted.

 The powers of apple cider vinegar are numerous, and one of the biggest is how it helps curb digestion issues like acid reflux.
 “It works because the valve at the bottom of the throat closes tightly when stimulated by vinegar, and helps keep stomach acid where it belongs,” Masé explains.
 Plus, it’s a fermented food that’s full of healthy bacteria essential for keeping your gut balanced and healthy—another important facet of flawless digestion.